gauniverseorg/ga-docs/docs/Tutorials/debugging.md

 ![Debugging image 1](../../static/img/debugging1.png)

 That should work for us!
-(Do not do this in production kids!)
-Now let us run the workflow and see what happens, oh no, it didn’t read them correctly and it threw an error.
+(Do not do this in production kids!), now let us run the workflow and see what happens, oh no, it didn’t read them correctly and it threw an error.
 What could be the cause?
 Let’s start using the debugging tools in GA to help lead us in the right direction.

 There are two ways to go about debugging in GA, the first is the simpler one of just checking the logs and seeing where the error occurred, this is useful for runtime errors.